brimdata/zui/CONTRIBUTING.md

 ## Questions?

-We appreciate your interest in improving Brim.
+We appreciate your interest in improving Zui.
 If you've got questions that aren't answered here, please join our [public Slack](https://www.brimdata.io/join-slack/) workspace and ask!